abbadonaz/abbadonaz/README.md

 <h3>🔬 About Me</h3>

 <p>
-I am a pharmacist with a PhD in computational chemistry, currently focusing on
+PhD in computational chemistry, currently focusing on
 <b>AI and Machine Learning applications in pharmaceutical R&D</b>.
 </p>